qqibrow/qqibrow.github.io/_posts/2015-04-21-Adventure-with-Tcpcopy.md

 1429739009.883228 [0 10.90.114.82:60931] “set” “date” “04-22-2015”
 {% endhighlight %}

 From the redis log, u can see there is ~3 miliseconds delay of the request to target server and client ip address of both requests is 10.90.114.82.
+The response from target server will not reach the client because when it will be blocked when it arrives the assistant server.
+That’s why we have to add the routing settting.

-# A Deep Analysis using tcpdump
+# Analysis using Tcpdump
 We do the same test one more time and use tcpdump to capture packets with port 6379 (redis default port) in every server involved.
 {% highlight bash %}
 #client server